railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 .. note:: Project

-	In Open ERP a project is represented by a set of tasks for completion.
+	In OpenERP a project is represented by a set of tasks for completion.
 	Projects have a tree structure that can be divided into phases and sub-phases.
-	This structure is very useful for work organization.
+	This structure is very useful to organise your work.

 	Whereas analytic accounts look at the past activities of the company, project management's role is to plan the future.
-	Even when there is a close link between the two (such as where a project has been planned and then completed through Open ERP)
+	Even when there is a close link between the two (such as where a project has been planned and then completed through OpenERP)
 	they are still two different concepts, each making its own contribution to a flexible workflow.

 Most client projects are represented by: